lizadaly/vanderbot/README.md

 * Select a random keyword from a set of objects in <a href="https://github.com/dariusk/corpora">corpora</a>
 * Find a related image from Flickr
-* Extra the dominant colors from that image
+* Extract the dominant colors from that image
 * From a set of color tiles (hand-cut from the original work), find close match colors using a <a href="http://python-colormath.readthedocs.org/en/latest/delta_e.html">Delta E function</a>.
-* Using a similar process, find matching color names drawn from the <a href="https://github.com/dariusk/corpora/blob/master/data/colors/crayola.json">corpora crayon color names</a>.
+* Using a similar process, find matching color names drawn from the <a href="https://github.com/dariusk/corpora/blob/master/data/colors/crayola.json">corpora crayon color names</a>
 * Assemble a grid proportional to the color representations in the original
 * Draw a table listing the color names and the number of matching tiles